dieser-niko/satisfactory-domain/README.md

 ```bash
 docker compose up -d
 ```

 And you're done!
-It might take a bit on the first run because the server itself needs to be downloaded first.
+It may take a while the first time, as the server itself has to be downloaded.

 ## Reverse Proxy Setup

-If you're using another reverse proxy for your whole system (like I do) the port 80 might already be blocked.
+If you're using another reverse proxy for your whole system (like me), port 80 may already be blocked.
-However, this is required for Caddy/Certbot to generate a SSL certificate.
+However, this is required for Certbot to generate an SSL certificate.

-I might change things up and use the certbot directly instead of caddy.
-This could allow other methods of verifying the domain.

-But for now just make sure to forward your domain directly to the caddy reverse proxy.
-If you're using nginx, then that shouldn't be a big deal.
-If you're using caddy, you can add `http://` infront of your domain like this:
+If you're using nginx, this shouldn't be a big deal (find out for yourself).

+If you're using caddy, you can add `http://` in front of your domain like this:
 ```caddyfile
 http://example.com {
     reverse_proxy :7780
 }
 ```

+I don't plan to support DNS challenges, as this only complicates things further.